apache/spark/SparkR_Quick_Start_Guide.md

 Standalone Applications
 ===

-Now we'll walk through the process of writing and executing a standalone in application in SparkR.
+Now we'll walk through the process of writing and executing a standalone application in SparkR.
 As an example, we'll create a simple R script, `SimpleApp.R`:

 ```R
 library(SparkR)